IDE-installers/vscodium-installer/README.md

 # About
+**No Longer Maintained**

-VSCodium istalled for Linux, Mac and Windows.
+VSCodium installer for Linux, Mac and Windows.

 # Note
 ***Sometimes the commands to install Vscodium can be changed by the Devs, so at some point my script will become outdated.***

-***And scince I don't monitor the commands (from the official site) that often, I would recommend first checking them, and after that only running my scripts.***

-***I will eventually check and if needed, edit (update) my scripts.***

-***My scripts just contain this official commands, plus a bunch of if's, functions and a switch case to make it all function correctly***

 # Linux/Mac
 On Linux or Mac you have to run 'install-vscodium.sh'.